 Podcasts are an ideal way to study, practice, improve, and explore the fascinating world of the Chinese language and culture.

 It is a mixture of authentic and delightful resources.
-Over time, your Mandarin understanding will improve as you continually expose yourself to this beautiful language.
+As you continually expose yourself to this beautiful language, your understanding of Mandarin will improve over time.

 You can find just about every Chinese podcast currently available on this list.

 Last but not least, you should be consistent in your learning process.
-So please stick to your favorite podcast once you’ve found it.
+Please stick to your preferred podcast once you’ve found it.

-You will keep what you have learned by sticking to a routine, and you will also be able to expand your knowledge of Chinese as you gain new material.
+Sticking to a routine will help you retain what you have learned, and you will also be able to expand your knowledge of Chinese as you gain new material.

 Did I miss any top-quality Chinese learning podcasts?
 Do you have a favorite?
 Comment with your thoughts and questions.